 Picture of the Month

 Generally every month we update this home page with an image related to an item of news in Science.
-The current image shows an aerial view of the launch of Endeavour, the first manned Tesla funded space vehicle.And the COVID19 epidemic is still fully occupying our attention; the image is retained.
+The current image will be of a view of the launch of Endeavour, the first manned Tesla funded space vehicle.And the COVID19 epidemic is still fully occupying our attention; the image is retained.

 At many of our meetings we have presentations given by members of the group or invited speakers.
 These presentations span the full range of our science interests.
 A selection of these are available by following the relevant LINK item on this page.
 If you would like further details of the subject matter, please contact our Group Convenor who will pass you the relevant contact details.